sundruid/muonfp/README.md

     pcap=.             # your directory of choice, you can send to /dev/null if you do not want pcaps max_file_size=100  # max file size before log rotation occurs in MB

-Esc, :, x, Enter
+Esc, :, x, Enter.

-sudo ./muonfp &       # & on the end will put it into the background.
+    sudo ./muonfp_deb_v_1_1 &       # & on the end will put it into the background.
 Logging out will kill process.
 Install as service to keep alive.